Plea or Trial? What is best for me?

 A plea may or may not be in your best interest.
 Here is what you need to know.

-Facing charges for a felony charge or misdemeanor charge in Michigan is one of the most vulnerable situations, and enlisting top legal representation is a smart first step.
-Developing a strategy for how to proceed once you’ve been accused of a crime is crucial.
+Facing charges for a felony or misdemeanor in Michigan is one of the most vulnerable situations, and enlisting top legal representation is a smart first step.
+Developing a strategy for proceeding once you’ve been accused of a crime is crucial.
 A winning defense strategy requires the experience and knowledge of an experienced attorney.
 Knowing whether or not it’s in your favor to plead guilty or go to trial depends on many factors that you cannot know due to your inexperience with the justice system, which is why a reputable attorney on your side is well worth the investment.
-Furthermore, the only way an experienced attorney can make a recommendation is by thoroughly reviewing your case, any possible defense, and all the evidence against you.
+Furthermore, an experienced attorney only recommends a defense strategy by thoroughly reviewing your case, any possible defense, and all the evidence against you.

 There are pros and cons associated with pleading guilty and going to trial.